-The Board of Directors, following the recommendation of its Audit Committee, has retained PricewaterhouseCoopers as independent accountants to audit the consolidated financial statements of the Company and its subsidiaries for the fiscal year ending June 30, 2003.
+The Board of Directors, following the recommendation of its Audit Committee, has retained PricewaterhouseCoopers as independent accountants to audit the consolidated financial statements of the Company and its subsidiaries for the fiscal year ending June 30, 2004.
 PricewaterhouseCoopers has served the Company as its independent auditors since September 1992.
 Representatives of PricewaterhouseCoopers are expected to be present at the Meeting, and will have the opportunity to make a statement if they desire to do so.
 The PricewaterhouseCoopers representatives are expected to be available to respond to appropriate questions at the Meeting.

 AUDIT FEES.
-The aggregate fees billed by PricewaterhouseCoopers for professional services rendered for the audit of the Company's annual consolidated financial statements and the reviews of the consolidated financial statements included in the Company's quarterly 10-Q filings, for the fiscal year ended June 30, 2002, were \$79,000.
+The aggregate fees billed by PricewaterhouseCoopers for professional services rendered for the audit of the Company's annual consolidated financial statements and the reviews of the consolidated financial statements included in the Company's quarterly 10-Q filings, for the fiscal year ended June 30, 2003, were \$90,000.

 FINANCIAL INFORMATION SYSTEMS DESIGN AND IMPLEMENTATION FEES.
-The aggregate fees billed by PricewaterhouseCoopers for professional services rendered in connection with consulting on financial information systems design implementation, for the fiscal year ended June 30, 2002, were \$0.
+The aggregate fees billed by PricewaterhouseCoopers for financial information systems design and implementation services for the fiscal year ended June 30, 2003. were \$0.

 ALL OTHER FEES.
-The aggregate fees billed by PricewaterhouseCoopers for professional services rendered, which primarily related to income tax compliance, tax consulting, audits of employee benefit plans, and other services for the fiscal year ended June 30, 2002, were \$80,900.
+The aggregate fees billed by PricewaterhouseCoopers for professional services rendered, which primarily related to income tax compliance, tax consulting and other services for the fiscal year ended June 30, 2003, were \$72,300.